-The increased usage of social media and other web-based tools used to generate, publish and discuss user-generated content and to connect with other users has made it increasingly easier for individuals and groups to communicate and share opinions and views on our operations and activities, whether true or not, and the cannabis and U.S. hemp industries in general, whether true or not.
+The increased usage of social media and other web-based tools used to generate, publish and discuss user-generated content and to connect with other users has made it increasingly easier for individuals and groups to communicate and share opinions and views on our operations and activities and the cannabis and U.S. hemp industries in general, whether true or not.
 Social media permits user-generated content to be distributed to a broad audience which can respond or react, in near real time, with comments that are often not filtered or checked for accuracy.
+In many cases, we do not have the ability to filter such comments or verify their accuracy.
 Accordingly, the speed with which negative publicity (whether true or not) can be disseminated has increased dramatically with the expansion of social media.
 The dissemination of negative or inaccurate posts, comments or other user-generated content about us on social media (including those published by third-parties) could damage our brand, image and reputation or how the cannabis or U.S. hemp industries are perceived generally, which could have a detrimental impact on the market for our products and thus on our business, financial condition and results of operations.

-In addition, certain well-funded and significant businesses may have strong economic opposition to the cannabis or U.S. hemp industries.
+In addition, certain businesses may have strong economic opposition to the cannabis or U.S. hemp industries.
 Lobbying by such groups, and any resulting inroads they might make in halting or rolling back the cannabis and U.S. hemp movements, could affect how the cannabis or U.S. hemp industries are perceived by others and could have a detrimental impact on the market for our products and thus on our business, financial condition and results of operations.